NavyBlueCheese/pairs-trading-backtest/README.md

 Data is split 60/40 by time.
 Pair selection and hedge ratio estimation happen on the **training set only**.
 The backtest runs exclusively on the held-out test set.

-> Selecting the best pair on the same data you backtest on is data snooping — you chose the pair that happened to work historically, guaranteeing overfitting.
+> Selecting the best pair on the same data you backtest on is data snooping, you chose the pair that happened to work historically, guaranteeing overfitting.
 The out-of-sample test is the only honest performance measure.

 ### Step 2 — Hedge Ratio